-The Coral Dev Board provides access to several peripheral interfaces through the 40-pin expansion header, including GPIO, I2C, UART, and SPI.
+The Dev Board provides access to several peripheral interfaces through the 40-pin expansion header, including GPIO, I2C, UART, and SPI.
+This page describes how you can interact with devices connected to these pins.

 You can also see the header pinout from the command line by typing